aws/aws-cdk-rfcs/text/0648-aspects-priority-ordering.md

 ### What is the technical solution (design) of this feature?

-Definitions:

-1. An Aspect Application defines an Aspect that is added to a construct with a certain priority: application(A, C, P)
-2. An Aspect Invocation defines an Aspect that is being invoked on a certain constrict with a priority: invocation(A, C, P)

-Our design must fit the following constraints:
+The behavior we want to guarantee in this algorithm is:

-1. Every Aspect application should be invoked at most once.
+1. Every Aspect Application should be invoked at most once for every construct
+    * Aspects cannot be invoked multiple times for each node.
+2. Inheritance of Aspects by New Nodes
+    * If an Aspect creates a new node, that node should inherit the Aspects from its parent.
-2. For each node, lower priority value Aspects are invoked before Aspects with higher priority values.
+3. On each Node, lower priority Aspects are invoked before Aspects with higher priority values.
-3. Inherited Aspects should be invoked before locally applied Aspects on a node (if they are the same priority).
+4. For Aspects of the same priority value, inherited Aspects should be invoked before locally applied Aspects on a node.
-4. If an Aspect creates a new Node, that new Node should inherit the Aspects from its parent.
+5. An Aspect with priority P1 cannot run on a node if the last invoked Aspect on that node is P2, where P1 < P2

+Additionally, we will remove a constraint from the existing algorithm which prevent nested Aspects from being invoked.
+The current algorithm emits a warning if an Aspect creates another Aspect and does not invoke that new Aspect.

 The feature introduces an optional priority parameter when aspects are apdded.
 Aspects are then invoked on the construct tree in order of increasing priority values.
 This ensures that mutating aspects are applied first and validation aspects follow, if the application author specifies so.
 Additionally, the algorithm ensures that newly created nodes inherit aspects from their parent constructs, even if those nodes are added later in the process.
 See Appendix for
 Pseudocode for the new `invokeAspects` function.

-Important things to note:

-1. Aspects can add other Aspects to the construct tree, as long as the added Aspect's priority is greater than or equal to that of the last Aspect that was invoked on that node.
-If it does, then we throw an error.
-2. (TBD) The current Aspect invocation algorithm does not invoke nested Aspects (Aspects that are directly created by another Aspect).
-Currently, we add a warning and do not invoke the nested Aspect.
-It is up to us whether or not we should continue enforcing this behavior.

-- We discussed this previously and mentioned that invoking nested Aspects introduces the risk of infinite recursion.
-We could mitigate this risk by counting the number of iterations in the while loop of the new `invokeAspects` function and throwing an error if the number of iterations reaches a certain threshold (100 could be the maximum number of iterations, for example).
+Our new `invokeAspects` function will use a stabilization loop to recurse the construct tree and invoke Aspects.
+The stabilization loop is necessary in order to ensure that new nodes created by Aspects (as well as new Aspects created by Aspects) get visited.

+Pros

+* Solves the first constraint without requiring changes from the customer.
+Newly created nodes will automatically inherit and apply their parent’s Aspects.
+* Provides standard ranges for Aspect priority and the ability to override them if needed.

+Cons

+* The stabilization loop can change customers' infrastructure.

+Since the stabilization loop is potentially a breaking change for some customers, we will gate this feature with a feature flag.
+Customers that decide to opt-in to the stabilization loop will be able to do so while existing customers will not suffer a breaking change.

 ### Is this a breaking change?

-No
+No (since we will release this under a feature flag).

 ### What alternative solutions did you consider?